mejutoco/german-grammar-statistics/README.md

 ## Usage

-This dataset was used for the article (TODO: link article).
+This dataset was used for the [article about grammar statistics in german](https://mejuto.co/statistical-grammar-guessing-a-germans-nouns-gender.html)
 It is free to user under the Creative Commons – Attribution / ShareAlike 3.0 license. (see [License](LICENSE)) Enjoy.